MiczFlor/RPi-Jukebox-RFID/README.md

 Another bunch of wonderful designs!
 2022 is the fourth Phoniebox calendar.
 If you are interested, you can see the [2019, 2020 and 2021 calendars in the docs folder](https://github.com/MiczFlor/RPi-Jukebox-RFID/tree/develop/docs).
 Download [the printable PDF of 2022 here](https://mi.cz/static/2022-Phoniebox-Calendar.pdf).

 ![The 2022 Phoniebox Calendar](docs/2022-Phoniebox-Calendar.jpg "The 2022 Phoniebox Calendar")

+If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/639).

 ---